joshnealcrisostomo/Zero-To-Hero/README.md

 | C | Java (with Java Swing) |

 # Project Overview
-For more detailed specifications, please visit each folder to view the PDF file for each project's specifications.
+For more details, please visit each folder to view the PDF file for each project's specifications.

-### 1. Shuttle Service Ticket Booking
+## 1. Shuttle Service Ticket Booking
 A command-line application written in C that replicates and digitizes a simple ticketing booth for buses/shuttles.
  - **Key Features:**
  	- Seat Booking